 The Youngbloods were a popular early 1970s band that released five great studio albums from 1967 to 1972 that were widely praised by critics and fans.
 The group was led by Jesse Colin Young and Jerry Corbitt.
 They had a massive hit single in 1970 entitled “Get Together.”
 The song became an anthem for peace and reached the Billboard Hit 100’s top 10 peaking at number five.
 The song was originally written by Dino Valenti under the name “Let’s Get Together.”
 The Jefferson Airplane had recorded a version of the song but never released it as a single.
 The Youngbloods never had another single break the U.S. Billboard Top 40.

 # 7 – The Fabulous Thunderbirds

 When talking about a great Texas rock and roll band. you can talk about The Fabulous Thunderbirds.
-The group had first formed in 1979 and had released a series of albums before they hit in big in 1986 with their top 10 hit single “Tuff Enough.”
+The group had first formed in 1979 and had released a series of albums before they hit big in 1986 with their top 10 hit single “Tuff Enough.”
 The song peaked at number 10 on the Billboard Hot 100.
 The band was never able to break the Billboard Top 50 again.
-But who cares, they were one of the great rocking blues bands of the classic rock era fronted by Stevie Ray Vaughan’s older brother Jimmie Vaughan and singer Kim Wilson.
+But who cares, they were one of the great rocking blues bands of the classic rock era fronted by Stevie Ray Vaughan’s older brother Jimmie Vaughan, and singer Kim Wilson.

 # 6 – Buffalo Springfield